-First, it is an important observation that the relative differences between the SSI and NSMP values are not huge.
-The maximal deviation is 5% (for Malta, under the Lisbon rules).
-In general, the relative differences, either positive or negative, are bigger for small countries.
-This may seem natural on the one hand since their SSI values are smaller; on the other hand this
+First, it is an important observation that the relative differences between the SSI and NSMP values are not substantial.
+The maximal deviation is 3.8% (for Malta, under the Nice rules).
+In general, the relative differences, either positive or negative, are bigger for small countries under the Nice rules and for medium-sized countries under the Lisbon rules.
+This may seem natural on the one hand since their SSI values are smaller; on the other hand this is mainly linked to the two types of situations which cause SSI and NSMP to diverge: some of a country's swing positions that enter the SSI are not counted by the SMP because either (a) EP rather CM is pivotal for a particular preference configuration, or (b) EP and CM cannot agree on a replacement of the status quo by a policy to its left or right.